green-coding-solutions/documentation/content/en/docs/cluster/security.md

 GRANT INSERT on changelog to client;
 GRANT SELECT, USAGE on changelog_id_seq to client;

+GRANT INSERT on warnings to client;
+GRANT SELECT, USAGE on warnings_id_seq to client;

 ```

 ### Visibility / Deactivating the Default User